-Professor Cynthia Lee is Head of Education and Deputy Director of Research Institute for Bilingual Learning and Teaching (RIBiLT).
+Professor Cynthia Lee is Head of Education, Director of Language Centre, and Deputy Director of Research Institute for Bilingual Learning and Teaching (RIBiLT).
 Prior to joining the Open University of Hong Kong, Professor Lee was Associate Professor at the Centre for Applied English Studies of the University of Hong Kong (2013-2018), Associate Professor and Assistant Professor at the Language Centre of Hong Kong Baptist University (1998-2013).
 Professor Lee has been Chairperson of Hong Kong Association for Applied Linguistics (HAAL), Visiting Colleague in the Department of Second Language Studies, University of Hawaii at Manoa, Visiting Scholar in the Institute for Positive Psychology and Education, Australian Catholic University, and Honorary Senior Research Associate in the Institute of Education, University College London.

 Professor Lee is an active researcher.
 She has been leader of two inter-disciplinary research projects, two multi-million teaching and learning projects and one strategic development project.
 She has also been Principal Investigator of one knowledge exchange project and three RGC-funded projects.
 She has authored and edited five books (as single or co-author with local and international scholars), published numerous journal papers in SSCI-indexed journals, SCOPUS-indexed journals, refereed book chapters, refereed proceedings and book reviews.
 Her latest book titled Researching and Teaching Second Language Speech Acts to Chinese Learners of English was published by Springer in June 2018.
 She is currently working on a book titled Second Language Pragmatics and English Language Education in East Asia, to be published by Routledge in 2020.

 Professor Lee's research areas focus on pragmatics in the educational context, automated content feedback and English writing, and English language teaching and learning particularly in English writing support services.
 Her expertise is recognized as evidenced in her contribution as manuscript reviewers of SSCI and AHCI journals, and invitations by the Government and educational bodies to develop large-scale English language teaching and learning projects.